gmc-code/PC-Python/docs/turtle/turtle_star_progressions.rst

 .. admonition:: Exercises

-    1. Using sequencing only, draw a rectangle of side lengths 500 and 400 at (-250, -250).
+    1. Using sequencing only, draw a star of side lengths 500 and 400 at (-250, -250).
-    2. Using a repeat loop (without a function), draw a rectangle of side lengths 50 and 40 at (-25, -25).
+    2. Using a repeat loop (without a function), draw a star of side lengths 50 and 40 at (-25, -25).
-    3. Use the definition provided above to draw a rectangle of side lengths 400 and 300 at (x=-300, y=-200) with a black pencolor, a snow fillcolor, with a pensize of 6.
+    3. Use the definition provided above to draw a star of side lengths 400 and 300 at (x=-300, y=-200) with a black pencolor, a snow fillcolor, with a pensize of 6.